 When it comes to choosing a room, I wholeheartedly endorse booking an Airbnb.
 Priced more moderately than the city's (already affordable) hotels and hostels, they're a great way to interact with the city's locals — through your host — and if you choose carefully, you won't have to sacrifice anything in the way of creature comforts.
 Expect to pay anywhere from $20 to $40 per person per night for a budget room, or spring for a whole apartment for not much more ($55 to $75 per night; hosts typically raise prices during the high season of November to March).

-6. When it comes to safety, use common sense.
+6. When it comes to safety, common sense reigns supreme.

 Although less so than in the past, your news that you're traveling to Mexico City might very well be greeted with trepidation from family and friends.
 But be aware that the city's reputation for being dangerous is vastly overblown; domestic cities such as New Orleans, Detroit, and New Haven have higher levels of petty crime than Mexico City.